cfengine/documentation/reference/components/cf-execd.markdown

 all execute at different times, and surges in network traffic can be avoided.

-A rough rule of thumb for scaling of small updates is set the splay time between 1-5 minutes for up a few thousand hosts.
-The `splaytime` should not be set to a value larger than the `cf-execd` scheduling interval, else multiple clients might contend for data.
+A general rule for scaling of small updates is to set the splay time to runinterval-1 minutes for up a few thousand hosts.
+For example, the default schedule executes once every 5 minutes, so the splay time should be set to no more than 4 minutes.
+The `splaytime` should not be set to a value larger than the `cf-execd` scheduling interval; otherwise, clients might contend for data.

 **Type:** `int`